barc/backbone.giraffe/src/docs/collectionView.md

 # Giraffe.Contrib.CollectionView

-This example details how to use `Giraffe.Contrib` to implement views for a collection of fruits using the CollectionView and ItemView pattern.
+This example details how to use `Giraffe.Contrib` to implement views for a collection of fruits with the CollectionView and ItemView design pattern.

 :::BEGIN Example